Oklahoma Sooners football: Lincoln Riley and Brent Venables (2017–present)

 Prior to the end of the 2021 season, Riley accepted the head coach position at USC, becoming the first head coach to leave Oklahoma for a different job since Chuck Fairbanks in 1973.
 Chuck Carlton, writing for The Dallas Morning News, said that the departure "blindsided most of the college football world."
 During his tenure in Norman, Riley compiled a 55–10 (.846) record and achieved the highest winning percentage of any coach in program history.
 Bob Stoops was named interim head coach for the team's Alamo Bowl appearance and led the Sooners to victory.
 Clemson defensive coordinator Brent Venables, who had once held the same position at Oklahoma under Stoops, was hired as Riley's replacement.
 In his first year at the helm, the Sooners finished 6–7, including 49–0 loss to Texas, Oklahoma's worst loss in Red River Rivalry history and the biggest shutout loss that the Sooners have ever suffered.
 The 2023 season saw Oklahoma finish 10–3, their season culminating in an Alamo Bowl loss to Arizona.
 That game marked the end of OU's tenure in the Big 12.

+Oklahoma returned to the College Football Playoff in 2025, the second season after the playoff's expansion from four teams to twelve.
+Following a 10–2 regular season that included a road victory over No. 4 Alabama, the Sooners were seeded eighth and hosted a first round game against the ninth-seeded Crimson Tide.
+Oklahoma took a 17–0 lead in the rematch but lost 34–24, equaling their own record for the largest blown lead in the history of the playoff.
+As of the end of the 2025 season, Oklahoma has an 0–5 playoff record and is the only FBS team with multiple playoff appearances and no playoff wins.

 Conference affiliations

+Oklahoma joined the Southeastern Conference in 2024.

 Oklahoma has been independent and a member of four conferences.